biopragmatics/oquat/docs/unknowns/source/uberon.md

 | NIFSTD:Paxinos-Franklin-mouse-2001_abbrevSource |        1 | [UBERON:0002701](http://purl.obolibrary.org/obo/UBERON_0002701)                                                                                                                                                                                                                                                                          |
 | NIFSTD:oen_0001107                              |        1 | [UBERON:0035015](http://purl.obolibrary.org/obo/UBERON_0035015)                                                                                                                                                                                                                                                                          |

-## `NIF_Subcellular` (12)
+## `NIF_Subcellular`

+There are 12 usages of `NIF_Subcellular` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Subcellular)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Subcellular).

 | curie                                |   usages | nodes                                                           |
 |--------------------------------------|----------|-----------------------------------------------------------------|